Growth in Holiness

 Communication, Sharing Best Practices

 A number of global issues are at the root of poverty.
 We need many more people to understand these issues and act on them.
 A regular and rapid exchange of news and information enables cultural change.
 The Famvin websites bring poverty analysis, news and strategies to anyone with an internet connection.
 Readers are invited to share ideas via comments and social media.
-Famvin’s online conferencing brings Vincentians together in discussions, seminars and expert panels.
+Famvin has brought Vincentians together online for various discussions, seminars and expert panels.

 Catholic Social Teaching